Scouting For Youth With Disabilities

 The San Diego-Imperial Council recognizes that no two Scouts are exactly alike; each Scout is unique.

-activities, or who learn in the same way from exactly the same instructions.
-Some Scouts need extra help
+or who learn in the same way from exactly the same instructions.
+Some Scouts need extra help from trained

 A Scout is considered to have a "disability" if he or she